gsverlov/PreflopPoker2/replit.md

 ## Overview

-This is a web-based poker strategy advisor that helps players make optimal decisions in Texas Hold'em poker.
-The application provides real-time hand analysis, position-based strategy recommendations, and statistical insights to improve poker gameplay.
-Built with a modern React frontend and Express backend, it features an intuitive interface for selecting cards, positions, and game contexts, then delivers actionable advice based on poker theory and mathematical analysis.
+This is a comprehensive poker strategy advisor that helps players make optimal decisions in Texas Hold'em poker.
+The application provides real-time hand analysis, position-based strategy recommendations, detailed player action tracking, and persistent hand history storage.
+Built with a modern React frontend and Express backend with PostgreSQL database, it features an intuitive tabbed interface for analyzing hands and reviewing historical play patterns.
+The system delivers actionable advice based on poker theory, mathematical analysis, and supports 2-9 player tables with exact betting amounts in big blinds.

 ## User Preferences